 Index to Printed Music is an index of musical works contained in printed collections, sets, and series.
 It indexes individual pieces printed in the complete works of composers, anthologies of music, and other scholarly editions.
 It includes over 550,000 entries from over 1,500 series, sets, and monuments and from hundreds of composers' collected works.
 It is updated annually to include new volumes as they are added to existing sets and series and new editions as they appear on the market.

-The Index Database currently contains ca. 238,000 records, with over 20 fields of information: names (composers, poets, librettists, editors); titles and alternate titles; language of text and text incipit; performing forces (medium); identifying numbers (item numbers, opus/thematic catalogue numbers, key); formats (full score, piano vocal score, parts, etc.); language; presence of non-standard clefs; figured bass and how treated; duration of piece (if given in item); genres; musical incipit (if needed for identification); citations for performing editions based on the main work; and RISM source numbers.
+Each piece’s record includes a variety of useful fields, such as authors (composers, poets, librettists, editors); titles and alternate titles; title of the work in which it is contained; links to records of other pieces within the same work; language of text and text incipit; performing forces; identifying numbers (item numbers, opus/thematic catalogue numbers, key); formats (full score, piano vocal score, parts, etc.); language; presence of non-standard clefs; figured bass and how treated; duration of piece (if given in item); genres; musical incipit (if needed for identification); citations for performing editions based on the main work; and RISM source numbers.

 Type of coverage

 Répertoire International de Littérature Musicale (RILM)